The Formation of Cavities

 I Thought Sealants Were for Kids?

 The procedure for getting sealants is simple and straightforward.
 It is completely painless and can often be completed in less than 30 minutes.
 If there is already a cavity in your teeth, this will need to be treated first.
 The sealant procedure begins with a thorough cleaning of the teeth.
 Next, an acid etch is applied to the surfaces of your molars.
-The acid creates a rough texture that helps the sealant material to better adhere to your teeth.
-It is washed away, and your teeth are dried.
+The acid creates a slightly rough texture that helps the sealant material to better adhere to your teeth.
+It is rinsed, and your teeth are dried.
 The sealant material is applied and then cured using a special light.
 Once cured, they begin providing immediate protection.